-Having a good operating system is very important for every computer user, because it gives us the ability to perform tasks faster and easier.
+Having a good operating system is very important for every computer user because it gives us the ability to perform tasks faster and easily.
 Microsoft has been working to make Windows 10 better and more compatible with older PCs.
-But this may not be case any longer as Microsoft recently released it’s most recent OS version, called Windows 11.
+But this may not be the case any longer, as Microsoft recently released its most recent OS version, called Windows 11.
 If you are wondering what to expect, then you should know that Windows 11 will not be a major update like Vista or 7 was.
 So what will be the top features of this new OS?
 Will your PC run it?
 And how can you upgrade from 10 to 11 on your own?

 Why is it important to upgrade to Windows 11?